offbynull/learn/Biology/input/input.md

 scale 0.25 0.25
 ```

 ATP is produced in the mitochondria.
-Similar to how the mitochondria is refered to as the powerhouse of the cell, ATP is often referred to as the energy currency of the cell / energy store for the cell.
+Similar to how the mitochondria is referred to as the powerhouse of the cell, ATP is often referred to as the energy currency of the cell / energy store for the cell.

 # Microscopy